Prospects for discovering strongly decaying doubly heavy $T_{bc}$ tetraquark states at LHCb: Method

-and the mass window is centered on the signal peak in the invariant $B^\mp D^\pm$ mass spectrum.
+The mass window is centered on the signal peak in the $B^\mp D^\pm$ invariant-mass spectrum.

-In this study, we evaluate the discovery potential of the $T_{bc}$ by scanning the significance $Z$ as a function of integrated luminosity $\mathcal{L}_{\mathrm{int}}$ for different $T_{bc}$ mass and width hypotheses, as well as for different values of the effective DPS cross section $\sigma_{\mathrm{eff}}$ contributing to the background.
-This scan allows us to determine the minimum integrated luminosity required for a $5\sigma$ discovery of the $T_{bc}$ under the various assumptions.
+In this study, we evaluate the discovery potential of $T_{bc}$ by scanning the significance $Z$ as a function of the integrated luminosity $\mathcal{L}_{\mathrm{int}}$ for different $T_{bc}$ mass and width hypotheses, as well as different values of the effective DPS cross section $\sigma_{\mathrm{eff}}$ that contribute to the background.
+This scan allows us to determine the minimum integrated luminosity required for a $5\sigma$ discovery of $T_{bc}$ under these assumptions.